itayperry/react_spotify_player/README.md

 # react-spotify-player

 ***What does it do?*** For now, this project gives you 2 options (after login):\
-A) You can find this app on your own Spotify app list of devices and stream music to it, using the Spotify's client-side JavaScript library: Web Playback SDK.\
+- You can find this app on your own Spotify app list of devices and stream music to it, using the Spotify's client-side JavaScript library: Web Playback SDK.\
-B) See a list of your favourite albums.
+- See a list of your favourite albums.

 ## Running the Sample Code